DamarAR/advprog-module6/README.md

 I created a /sleep route in the web server to simulate a performance bottleneck.
 When this route is accessed, the server delays its response by 10 seconds using thread::sleep().
 This experiment demonstrated how a single-threaded server struggles under delays or heavy processing loads—if /sleep is accessed in one browser tab, other requests, even to the standard / route in another tab, are blocked until the delay ends.

 Through this, I realized that single-threaded architectures do not scale well.
 In real-world web servers, multithreading or asynchronous processing is crucial to ensure that slow or resource-intensive requests do not block others.
 This experiment provided valuable insight into the relationship between concurrency and performance in web server design.

+## Commit 5 Reflection Notes

+In this part of the project, we enhanced our server's performance by implementing a ThreadPool to handle multiple connections concurrently.
+Instead of spawning a new thread for each request, we initialized a fixed number of threads—four in this case—using ThreadPool::new(4).
+These threads remain active and are efficiently reused to process incoming tasks.

+Within the main loop, we assigned tasks (closures) to the thread pool using pool.execute().
+This works similarly to Rust’s thread::spawn(), where a closure is executed, but instead of constantly creating new threads, we reuse existing worker threads, reducing the overhead of thread creation.

+For the thread count parameter in ThreadPool::new(), we used the usize type since it represents non-negative integers, making it ideal for defining the number of worker threads, which cannot be negative.
+Additionally, storing worker threads in a vector aligns well with usize.

+In the execute method, we specified the closure type as FnOnce(), indicating that each task runs exactly once.
+The empty parentheses after FnOnce signify that the closure takes no arguments and returns nothing, similar to a standard function without parameters.